ajg7/CLI-App/README.md

 ## What is the App?

-This a Command-Line Interface (CLI) app, where you can work with a Dictionary data structure.
+This a Command-Line Interface (CLI) app, where you can work with a Dictionary data structure stored in memory.
 This dictionary is a key/value store that takes a string for the key and a string for the member (value).
 The member is stored in a HashSet data structure.

 ## List of Commands